ecmwf/anemoi-training/docs/user-guide/benchmarking.rst

    :align: center

-One of the advantages of logging the reports as jsons, it's that those files can be logged as 'table artifacts' and then we can compared them across different runs through the Evaluation tab.
+One of the advantages of logging the reports as jsons, it's that those files can be logged as ``table artifacts`` and then we can compared them across different runs through the Evaluation tab.
 Below you can see an example where we are comparing the system report metrics and speed metrics for two different runs